fluxcd/community/GOVERNANCE.md

 ## Proposal Process

 - Code changes should go through the pull request process, where the idea and implementation details can be publicly discussed with maintainers of the appropriate team, other contributors, and end users.
-Pull requests should only be merged after receiving github approval from at least one other member of the appropriate team.
+Pull requests should only be merged after receiving GitHub approval from at least one other member of the appropriate team.
 Voting is not required for most code changes.
-Note that Flux v2 uses github discussions for proposals in the `fluxcd/toolkit` repo <https://github.com/fluxcd/toolkit/discussions?discussions_q=category%3AProposals>.
+Note that Flux v2 uses GitHub discussions for proposals in the `fluxcd/toolkit` repo <https://github.com/fluxcd/toolkit/discussions?discussions_q=category%3AProposals>.
-- Non-code changes should be proposed as github issues.
+- Non-code changes should be proposed as GitHub issues.
 If unclear which repository to create the issue in, default to the community repo <https://github.com/fluxcd/community>.

 ## Decision Making